Timescales artist Grace Weir's exhibition at the Project. Feiceann sí an ceangal idir an t-am atá thart agus an t-am atá le teacht.

-Niall Ó Sioradáin likes the juxtaposition of old and new, thinks Grace Weir’s work has a slight feel of science fiction,
+Niall Ó Sioradáin likes the juxtaposition of old and new and thinks Grace Weir’s work has a slight feel of science fiction.

 An chéad rud a tháinig isteach i mo chloigeann...ná an scannán ‘Blade Runner’, is saghas miotaseolaíocht le teicneolaíocht le chéile...

 For Bríd Mhic Fhearaí who is there with her daughter Caolfhionn, the natural world is what emerges for her.

 Rudaí atá marbh le blianta...péistín gainimh, abair, ach tá ar bogadh fós...tá dath gorm agus chuirfeadh sé i gceist leictreachais...go bhfuil beatha ann fós sa phictiúr.

 With the ever increasing presence of technology in our daily lives, what will future generations make of it, and what will be left behind?
 Here we are presented with

 An ceangal a fheiceann Grace idir iarsmaí orgánach ár dtimpeallacht agus smionagar na teicneolaíochta.